Eleven Tips for Passing the Project Management Professional (PMP) Exam

 If you’d like to talk to us about your exam prep after reading these tips, get in touch today.

-3. Seek support from books, support groups, or boot camps.
+3. Seek support from books, groups, and classes.

 4. Practice taking the exam.